 Sleeve Gastrectomy Surgery for Weight Loss

-Fall 2013, Denver Health bariatric surgeons began offering a second type of weight-loss surgery called vertical sleeve gastrectomy.
+Denver Health bariatric surgeons also offer vertical sleeve gastrectomy.
 Similar to Roux-en-Y gastric bypass, this surgery restricts the amount of food that can be eaten by creating a small stomach pouch.
 Unlike the Roux-en-Y procedure, it does not change how the stomach attaches to the small intestines.

 The Gastric Sleeve Procedure